How we got here

 Despite the best efforts of the shiftless Adam Schiff to keep the lid on the source of the dodgy Steele dossier, we know now that the Clinton presidential campaign paid for the Kremlin-aided smear job on Donald Trump before the election.
 Thanks to the reporting of Jonathan Allen and Amie Parnes we also know that the Clinton campaign continued to extract value from the dossier after the election.
-Clinton and her used it to frame her humiliating loss as a Russian conspiracy to steal the election.
+Clinton and her operatives used it to frame her humiliating loss as a Russian conspiracy to steal the election.
 Allen and Parnes revealed:

 Within 24 hours of her concession speech, [campaign chair John Podesta and manager Robby Mook] assembled her communications team at the Brooklyn headquarters to engineer the case that the election wasn’t entirely on the up-and-up.
 For a couple of hours, with Shake Shack containers littering the room, they went over the script they would pitch to the press and the public.
 Already, Russian hacking was the centerpiece of the argument.